Home | News | Client Stories

 Application for Review

 Because of the decision not to press charges, Daniel’s family intend to apply for a judicial review of the decision.
-Thompsons Solicitors, lawyers for The Legal Line, are acting on their behalf.
+Thompsons Solicitors, personal injury lawyers for The Legal Line, are acting on their behalf.

 They hope to obtain an order from the court for the CPS to reconsider the matter.